Limit linear series: combinatorial theory: Crude linear series

-\begin{proof} We set $x$ as a new vertex of $\Gamma$, denoting by $e'$ the edge emanating from $x$ in the direction $\nu$ and by $e''$ the other edge incident to $x$, oriented toward $x$ (that is, with an orientation compatible with that of $e'$).
-To prove the proposition, it is sufficient to show that for all $0 \leq j \leq r$, $s^{e'}_j(x) \leq s^{e''}_j(x)$.
+\begin{proof} Since the vector of slopes is piecewise constant, we can suppose that $x$ is in the interior of $e$.
+Changing the model by adding $x$ as a new vertex of $\Gamma$, if necessary, we can suppose that $x$ is a vertex of $G$.
+Denoting by $e'$ the edge emanating from $x$ in the direction $\nu$ and by $e''$ the other edge incident to $x$, oriented toward $x$ (that is, with an orientation compatible with that of $e'$).
+To prove the proposition, it is sufficient to show that for every $j \in \{1, \dots, r\}$, $\sss_j^{e'}(x) \leq \sss_j^{e''}(x)$.
+We will use the divisorial rank property in the definition of crude linear series.
+In the following, $\overline{e''}$ denotes the edge $e''$ with the reverse orientation.